Photo: B. Martinez

 Morgane also sang in various oratorio: Johannes Passion (J-S Bach), Messiah (G. F. Haendel), Messe solennelle en l'honneur de Ste Cécile (Ch.
 Gounod), Stabat Mater (G. B. Pergolesi), Magnificat (A. Vivaldi), Requiem (G. Fauré).

-With pianist Annie Lantin, Morgane forms the Calypso Duo, specializing in bringing funny, witty and original art songs to neophyte audiences.
+With the Intercontinental Ensemble, Morgane brings various musical eras to life and with pianist Annie Lantin, forming the Calypso Duo, she specialises in bringing funny, witty and original art songs to neophyte audiences.

 The artist won the Best Performer Price at the Armel Opera Festival (2017), the role of Sofia (The Mother) at the Armel Opera Competition (2016), third price at the 7th Concours lyrique international Bell'Arte (2015), was a half-finalist in the Voix Nouvelles 2018 competition and finalist in the SummerFest Europe competition (2013).